akkadotnet/akka.net/docs/community/whats-new/akkadotnet-v1.4-upgrade-advisories.md

 This document contains specific upgrade suggestions, warnings, and notices that you will want to pay attention to when upgrading between versions within the Akka.NET v1.4 roadmap.

-## Upgrading to Akka.NET v1.4.20 from Older Versions
+## Upgrading to Akka.NET v1.4.20 From Older Versions

 > [!NOTE]
 > This is an edge-case issue that only affects users who are sending primitive data types (i.e. `int`, `long`, `string`) directly over Akka.Remote or Akka.Persistence.